 Central meets 39.3% of the demonstrated financial need for undergraduates.
 First-year students that attend Central full-time are awarded $9,274 a year in financial aid, on average.

-Based on this information, how does Central sound?
-Remember, the best school for one person may be a terrible fit for another!
+Based on this information, is Central the school for you?
+Remember, a school that is perfect for one person may not be the right school for someone else!
 So ask yourself: Is Central a good school for you?

 Central is located in the suburban setting of Edmond, Oklahoma, less than an hour from Oklahoma City.

-If you want to see Central for yourself, plan a visit.
+If you are interested in seeing Central for yourself, plan a visit.
 The best way to reach campus is to take Interstate 35 to Edmond, or book a flight to the nearest airport, Will Rogers World.

 You can also take a virtual campus tour to get a sense of what Central and Edmond are like without leaving home.

 The deadline for Fall first-year applications to Central is Continuous processing.